 |---|---|

-| Message polling | Perform message polling from Queue to Console and refresh the message list |
+| Message polling | After polling messages from the Queue to the Console, refresh the message list. |

-| More | Message sending, deletion, removal possible
+| More | Message sending, deletion, and removal possible

 |

-| Message List | Message ID, message sent datetime, message received datetime, message size can be checked
+| Message List | Message ID, message send timestamp, message receive timestamp, and message size (byte) can be viewed

 |